bengtmartensson/IrScrutinizer/BUILD.md

         the `/dev/ttyACM*`-ports required by IrToy and many Arduinos, unflexible library loading), so using our RXTX jar together with the system supplied shared library can be sensible.

-### DecodeIR
-If the system supports DecodeIR, use the system version.
-On recent Fedora, this can be installed with the command
-            `sudo dnf install DecodeIR`.
-This will install both the shared library `libDecodeIR` as well as the jar file `DecodeIrCaller.jar`.
-To download and compile the sources, see (or execute) the script `tools/build-decodeir.sh`.

-### ExchangeIR
-It the system supports ExchangeIR, use the system version.
-(On recent Fedora, use `sudo dnf install ExchangeIR`.)
-        Otherwise, it can be downloaded and installed by the script `tools/build-exchangeir.sh`.

-### minimal-json
+### JCommander, minimal-json
-It the system supports minimal-json, use the system version.
-(On recent Fedora, use `sudo dnf install minimal-json`.)
-        Otherwise, it can be downloaded and installed by the script `tools/build-minimal-json.sh`.

-### jcommander
-It the system supports jcommander, use the system version.
-(On recent Fedora, use `sudo dnf install beust-jcommander`.)
-        Otherwise, it can be downloaded and installed by the script `tools/build-jcommander.sh`.
+Normally, these components are downloaded and installed automatically by maven.

 ### Tonto
-It the system support Tonto, use the system version.
+If the system supports Tonto, use the system version.
 (On recent Fedora, use `sudo dnf install tonto`.)
         Otherwise, it can be downloaded and installed by the script `tools/build-tonto.sh`.

 Note that the shared library `libjnijcomm`,